 Treatment of Turner syndrome

 Turner syndrome cannot be cured since the defect is of molecular nature (missing chromosome).
 Therefore, treatment will always be symptomatic, trying to enhance the physical and psychological female traits.

-With the onset of puberty (around age 12 – 13), hormone replacement therapy should be commenced.
-Estrogen stimulates the growth of primary and secondary sexual characteristics (vagina, uterus, breasts, pubic hair) and serves the prevention of osteoporosis and arteriosclerosis.
-Estradiol valerate (1 – 2 mg) is often prescribed in this context.
-Gestagens should be taken on at least 10 days of a month in order to ensure a proper menstruation.
+With the onset of puberty (around age 12–13), hormone replacement therapy should be commenced.
+Estrogen stimulates the growth of primary and secondary sexual characteristics (vagina, uterus, breasts, and pubic hair) and serves the prevention of osteoporosis and arteriosclerosis.
+Estradiol valerate (1–2 mg) is often prescribed in this context.
+Gestagens should be taken on at least 10 days of a month to ensure proper menstruation.
 This transforms the endometrium instead of continuously stimulating it and thus prevents the development of endometrial carcinoma.

-The infertility of affected women is not reversible.
-Egg donation is an option for those who want to have children.
+The infertility of women affected with Turner’s syndrome is not reversible.
+However, they can be candidates for egg donation for those couples who wish to have children.
 The legal status of egg donation varies by country.
-While it is completely illegal in some countries (e.g., Germany), it is legal and egg donors can even be compensated in the U.S.
+While it is completely illegal in some countries (e.g., Germany), it is legal and egg donors can even be compensated in the United States.